SpaceAIForum/spaceaiforum.github.io/index.md

 Be respectful and constructive.
 Harassment or discrimination is not tolerated
 Privacy notice: We collect only what is needed to run the event.
 Contact us for removal requests
 Recording consent: Speakers and authors will be asked to opt in before recording
 Conflicts: Authors may serve as reviewers with strict COI.
-No reviewing of one’s own paper, same institution, adviser or advisee, coauthors in the last 3 years, close collaborators, or active funding ties in the last 2 years
+No reviewing of one’s own paper, same institution, advisor or advisee, coauthors in the last 3 years, close collaborators, or active funding ties in the last 2 years
 Review model: Each paper receives at least two reviews and one meta review by the chair.
 The chair assigns reviews in OpenReview and enforces COI
 Review visibility: Double-blind during review.
 Reviews are posted on OpenReview.
 After decisions, accepted papers appear with author names
 Archiving consent: By submitting the camera-ready, you permit the organizers to archive it on Zenodo under CC BY 4.0 and mint a DOI